Each FYS should fulfill the following five criteria:

 To list an FYS as Honors, instructors must apply directly to the Honors Program and receive permission from the Honors Program to offer an Honors course.

 Incoming first-year students register for fall FYS during New Student Orientation (NSO).
 Due to the complex schedule that we use to insure equal access to FYS seats across the NSO dates, all FYS registration during NSO is under the control of the FYS office.
 After the last NSO date, we remove controlled enrollment from all FYS, and first-year students can drop and add FYS via ConnectCarolina.
-First-year students who do not enroll in a FYS during the fall are offered an opportunity to pre-register for a spring FYS via a pre-registration process that is available to them in October.
+First-year students who do not enroll in a FYS during the fall are offered an opportunity to pre-register for a spring FYS via a pre-registration process.
 Controlled enrollment is removed from all spring FYS at the end of the pre-registration process so that all first-year students can drop and add FYS via Connect Carolina.

 On the morning of the first day of class, scheduling officers can add “instructor consent” to FYS in ConnectCarolina if the instructor would like to exercise more control over enrollment in his or her FYS.
 Some instructors take control of their FYS so that they can increase enrollment in response to requests from students who are eager to enroll.
 Other instructors take control because their FYS progresses too quickly to incorporate students who miss the first few sessions.
 We apprise all FYS instructors of this policy and ask them to notify their department’s course scheduling officer if they want instructor consent put on their course when classes begin.
 Please be aware, instructors do not have access to enroll students directly into FYS.
 They must get in touch with their course scheduling officers to do so.
 Course scheduling officers have found it helpful to communicate with their FYS instructors before classes begin to verify that instructors are aware of and understand this opportunity.

 End of semester course evaluations for all FYS are conducted using an FYS Evaluation form administered through the new UNC Course Response system, which allows students to complete course evaluations through a link on Student Central.
-The Associate Dean eventually receives a summary of the course evaluations for each FYS, and if the student evaluations for a FYS are outside of the expected range, communicates with the instructor to discuss strategies for making optimal use of student feedback.
+The Assistant Dean eventually receives a summary of the course evaluations for each FYS, and if the student evaluations for a FYS are outside of the expected range, communicates with the instructor to discuss strategies for making optimal use of student feedback.
 To encourage maximum participation in course evaluation, please schedule a block of time in class, ask your students to bring a laptop computer, and allow them to complete the form in class.
-This is the technique that we used with paper forms, and it works much better than any other strategy that we are aware of.

 Connect Carolina does not notify us when the status of a FYS changes.
 If any aspect of a FYS (e.g., time, location, maximum seats, or instructor) is changed after March for a fall FYS or after October for a spring, inform Nick Siedentop (email@example.com) so that we can update our brochure.
 Please note that it is very inconvenient to cancel an FYS that has student enrollment, and we strongly discourage this occurrence unless it is due to an unavoidable conflict.
 In that case, the department that is canceling the FYS will be expected to notify the enrolled students, and we will help students find a seat in an alternative FYS.